imgag/aiDIVA/README.md

 ```

-## AIdiva results
+## aiDIVA results
-AIdiva will produce three different output files two CSV files with the annotation and the results from the prediction and the prioritization.
+aiDIVA will produce three different output files two CSV files with the annotation and the results from the prediction and the prioritization.
 One of these two contains all variants, whereas the other one only contains the variants that passed the internal filtering step.
 The third file is a VCF file with the results in the INFO field, there are nine different fields in the INFO field.
 Four indicate a possible inheritance if the given VCF was a multisample VCF (These are missing if only a single sample VCF was given).
 One indicates if all internal filters were passed (AIDIVA_FILTER).